 So I took the easy way out and threw a semitransparent black rectangle behind the clock and status icons.
 Case closed, right?
 Well, not exactly… actually no, not even close.

 This is Android!
 People want more options!
 Customize ALL the things!
-Almost immediately after adding that black rectangle background, a fellow Googler sent me the equivalent of this request:
+Almost immediately after adding that black rectangle background, a fellow Googler sent me a variation of this popular feature request:

 Feature request: change widget foreground color from white to holo blue, holo red, etc. or black.

 I sat on that request, but after launching DashClock in February 2013 and accruing 80+ votes for this feature, I eventually did add the option to change the foreground color to black.
 While that largely alleviated the immediate issue, I was never really happy with the solution.
 It stuck in my mind for a long time—about 9 months actually—and I kept thinking about it almost every day on the walk home from work.

 It’s a funny thing, how ideas seem to come about.
 They can be pretty serendipitous, making themselves known in the most unexpected of situations.
 I kind of think sitting in front of your computer waiting for the right idea to present itself is an exercise in futility.
 No, more likely something will strike you while out on a run or something like that.